The Giant Company: 2000s

 As 2000 approached, Giant Food Stores underwent many technological changes.
-In addition, the first new prototype store opened in Hellertown, Pennsylvania and additional new stores opened with shopping conveniences for customers including gas stations, full-service floral departments, smoothie and juice bars, expanded deli and bakery departments, and organic produce.
+In addition, the first new prototype store opened in Hellertown, Pennsylvania and additional new stores opened with shopping conveniences for customers including gas stations, full-service floral departments, smoothie and juice bars, expanded deli and bakery departments, and organic produce under their Nature's Promise brand.
 The new millennium brought about additional change within the organization, as Edwards transitioned to another Ahold-owned company, Stop & Shop.
 The Edwards stores throughout New Jersey and New York were remodeled and reopened under the Stop & Shop banner.
 With the major change, Giant concentrated on its plans to expand, and opened stores in new market areas such as Altoona, Pennsylvania.
 In 2001, Giant formed an alliance with another Ahold company, Tops Markets, LLC in Buffalo, New York.
 The new partnership, called Shared Services, was designed to allow both companies to continue to operate individually as separate and distinct businesses while partnering to support corporate functions.
 U-Scan self checkout registers were implemented company-wide, and a new marketing campaign, "Quality.
 Selection.
 Savings.
 Every Day" was introduced.
 Giant Food Stores also began sponsoring the Giant Center arena in Hershey, Pennsylvania, the home of the Hershey Bears hockey team, as well as the Skyview at Hersheypark.

 Major organizational change occurred in January 2003.
 Ultimately, Shared Services evolved to the extent that Tops was fully integrated into the Giant organization.
 On October 12, 2005, Giant opened the doors on a new "Super Giant" in Camp Hill, Pennsylvania, in part due to competition from Wegmans supermarkets moving into the area.
 Another new Super Giant opened in Willow Grove, Pennsylvania on March 5, 2008, with a total area of 97300 sqft, making it Giant's largest store in Pennsylvania.

 On September 6, 2006, Jack Clemens of Clemens Family Markets Inc. and his family sold 14 of their 22 stores to Royal Ahold, and eight to C&S Wholesalers.
 Thirteen of the Ahold stores were rebranded as Giant and one remained branded FoodSource (which was Clemens' upscale gourmet banner), while C&S immediately sold six of the stores to A&P, which re-branded them SuperFresh stores.

 On February 1, 2007, Carl Schlicker assumed responsibility as CEO of Giant/Tops, replacing the retiring Schiano.
 A year later, on July 10, 2008, Royal Ahold announced that Sander van der Laan, at the time the Executive Vice President of Marketing and Merchandising for Albert Heijn (a Dutch supermarket chain owned by Ahold), had been appointed president and CEO of Giant-Carlisle, succeeding Carl Schlicker who had been appointed president and CEO of Stop & Shop/Giant-Landover.

 On October 11, 2007, Ahold USA announced the sale of Tops Markets, LLC to Morgan Stanley Private Equity, separating Giant-Carlisle from Tops.
 It was announced on December 17, 2009, that Giant-Carlisle would purchase the Ukrops chain, expanding their market further into Virginia.
 These stores operated under the Martin's banner.